icatproject/icat.server/installation/database/README.txt

-The ICAT installation notes assume that you already have a working oracle database with the follwoing database schemas installed
+The ICAT installation notes assume that you already have a working oracle database with the neither of the following database schemas installed:
  1) icat
  2) icatuser